-Here are some recently developed workshops ready to be delivered to your community or organization.
+Here are some services ready to be delivered to individuals, communities or organizations.

 Understanding and Shifting Lateral Violence

 This one day workshop is designed to give indigenous peoples a broader understanding of the social issues we face within our communities, organizations, and family systems.
 It brings to light some of the unhealthy toxic behaviours we sometimes are unconsciously promoting in our social and professional circles.
 The participants will walk away with a broader understanding of the overall impacts we have faced and continue to face as indigenous people and how we can address this issues by embodying healthy behaviours within our daily lives.

 For Individuals who have suffered a significant loss, abuse, or other trauma the program effectively eliminates the griever’s sense of isolation, by actively engaging them in emotionally helpful and liberating exercises.
 Participants learn how to free themselves from painful conflicting feelings.
 The Edu-Therapy™ process helps participants to let go of their anger, guilt and fear while learning how to enhance their valuable memories.
 Grief Resolution Processes, Materials, literature and programs affiliated with Edu-Therapy Ltd. and Edu-Therapy™ Solutions.